ehanahamed/quizfreely/docs/dev/api/api-dotenv.md

 # API Dotenv File

-This document/page has a bunch of details for quizfreely-api's dotenv file **for production and/or development**.
+This document/page documents quizfreely-api's dotenv file (`api/.env`) with instructions/explanations/stuff **for production and/or development**.

 For more details to setup quizfreely-api & it's .env file **for production** see [production > api-setup.md](../production/api-setup.md)